 At home, make sure the family has frequent screen free time for conversation.
 The dinner table is the best place to communicate and improve social skills.

-Additionally, they will eat more mindfully to help support feeling full and moderating their intake.
+Additionally, they will eat more mindfully to help support feeling full and help moderate their intake.

-A child’s brain gains much more from coordinating various parts of the body at the same time.
+A child’s brain gains an incredible amount of input from coordinating various parts of the body at the same time.
 This activates more parts of the brain.

 Cells that fire together, wire together!
 When kids play and participate in multi-sensory learning activities, they strengthen pathways in the brain needed for learning.